In this guide

 An annual allowance charge is a tax charge on the individual regardless of who was responsible for the excess pension savings (such as contributions by an employer).

-If an annual allowance tax charge is due it’s payable at a person’s marginal tax rate taking into account their taxable income and the amount of their excess pension savings for the relevant tax year.
+If an annual allowance charge is due it’s payable at the individual’s marginal tax rate taking into account their taxable income and the amount of their excess pension savings for the relevant tax year.

-The annual allowance charge is usually paid through the individual’s self-assessment tax return.
-However, provided certain conditions have been met, an individual can ask their pension scheme to deduct part or all of the charge from their pension savings.
+An individual may not have to pay the annual allowance charge personally.
+Subject to conditions, they can ask their pension scheme to deduct part or all of the charge from their pension savings.
 This is known as ‘scheme pays’.

-All registered pension schemes must offer a scheme pays facility.
-However, an individual must meet the following conditions to have the right to use scheme pays on a mandatory basis:
+Although all registered pension schemes must offer a scheme pays facility, an individual must meet the following conditions to have the right to use scheme pays on a mandatory basis:

-The notice for scheme pays also needs to be made within the timescale permitted, and the individual can't have taken all of their benefits from the scheme.
+The notice for scheme pays also needs to be made within the timescale permitted - see the section 'Deadline for submitting a scheme pays notice' below.

 Where an individual has pension savings across multiple pension schemes, the maximum amount of charge any scheme can be required to pay is based on the amount by which the individual’s savings in that particular scheme have exceeded the standard annual allowance.
 There is no minimum amount of charge that a member can ask their scheme to pay but if the amount of charge the individual wants their scheme to pay is less than £2,000 then they would need to confirm to the scheme that their total annual allowance charge is more than £2,000.